tars-node/node-agent/README.md

 ### -i, --instances

-`node-agent` uses Node.js' native [Cluster] (http://www.nodejs.org/api/cluster.html" Cluster ") module to implement load balancing.
+`node-agent` uses Node.js'native [Cluster](http://www.nodejs.org/api/cluster.html "Cluster") module to implement load balancing.

 The number of child processes (business processes) started by `node-agent` can be configured here:

-* Not configured (or configured as `auto`,` 0`), the number of child processes started is equal to the `CPU physical core` number.
+* Not configured (or configured as `auto`,`0`), the number of child processes started is equal to the `CPU physical core` number.

 * Configured as `max`, the number of child processes started equals the number of CPUs (all cores).

-If `node-agent` is started by` tarsnode`, the `tars.application.client.asyncthread` configuration section in the TARS configuration file is automatically read.
+If `node-agent` is started by`tarsnode`, the `tars.application.client.asyncthread` configuration section in the TARS configuration file is automatically read.

 It can also be adjusted via `TARS Platform-> Edit Services-> Number of Asynchronous Threads`.